validator/validator.github.io/README.md

-# How to use the vnu.jar validator
+# How to use the vnu.jar markup checker

-The `vnu.jar` application is a portable standalone version of the validator.nu validator.
-The [latest version][1] is available from the validator area at github.
-The following are instructions on how to use it to validate documents.
+The `vnu.jar` application is a portable standalone version of the validator.nu markup checker.
+The [latest version][1] is available from the `validator` project at github.
+The following are instructions on how to use it to check the markup of documents.

    [1]: https://github.com/validator/validator.github.io/releases